SMITH, JOSEPH HERBERT

 Having seen the increased trades in sandalwood and copra which made Joseph realize that he can transition from a mariner to a successful planter and landowner.

-He would soon be married to Flora Mitchell in Somosomo, Fiji on 28 June 1907.
-Who was the daughter of Frederick George Mitchell and Adi Matila Maramanikaiviwa and a direct descendants of the Lovoni people who owned islands in Cakaudrove and Lomaiviti specifically Ovalau where the Lovoni resided in.
+He would soon be married to Flora Mitchell in Somosomo, Fiji on 28 June 1906.
+She was the daughter of Frederick George Mitchell and Adi Matila Maramanikaiviwa and a direct descendants of the Lovoni people who owned islands in Cakaudrove and Lomaiviti specifically Ovalau where the Lovoni resided in.

 He married Flora out of strategic reasons, to gain access to lands in Silana, Levuka, and Qamea and several other islands in Cakaudrove.
 Joseph and Flora would have five sons together from the oldest to youngest.
 They are named Thomas Smith, Walter Smith, Stan Smith, Frederick George Smith, and Herbert William Smith.